akeneo/pim-community-dev/src/Akeneo/Component/StorageUtils/README.md

 This component is developed in our [main repository](https://github.com/akeneo/pim-community-dev).

-If you want to contribute (and we will be pleased if you do!), you'l find more information on [this page](http://docs.akeneo.com/latest/contributing/index.html).
+If you want to contribute (and we will be pleased if you do!), you'll find more information on [this page](http://docs.akeneo.com/latest/contributing/index.html).

 About versioning, the version 0.6.x is developed in akeneo/pim-community-dev 1.6.x.